-- LOCALSCRATCHDIR: The MapJoin optimization in Hive writes HDFS tables out to a local directory and then uploads them to the distributed cache.
-If you want to enable encryption, you will either need to disable MapJoin or encrypt the local Hive Scratch directory (hive.exec.local.scratchdir). - DOWNLOADED_RESOURCES_DIR: Jars which are added to a user session and stored in HDFS are downloaded to hive.downloaded.resources.dir.
-If you want these Jar files to be encrypted, configure hive.downloaded.resources.dir to be part of an encryption zone.
-This directory is local to the HiveServer2. - NodeManager Local Directory List: Since Hive stores Jars and MapJoin files in the distributed cache, if you'd like to use MapJoin or encrypt Jars and other resource files, the YARN configuration property, NodeManager Local Directory List (yarn.nodemanager.local-dirs), must be configured to a set of encrypted local directories on all nodes.
+- LOCALSCRATCHDIR: The MapJoin optimization in Hive writes HDFS tables to a local directory and then uploads them to the distributed cache.
+To ensure these files are encrypted, either disable MapJoin by setting hive.auto.convert.join to false, or encrypt the local Hive Scratch directory (hive.exec.local.scratchdir) using Cloudera Navigator Encrypt. - DOWNLOADED\RESOURCES\DIR: JARs that are added to a user session and stored in HDFS are downloaded to hive.downloaded.resources.dir on the HiveServer2 local filesystem.
+To encrypt these JAR files, configure Cloudera Navigator Encrypt to encrypt the directory specified by hive.downloaded.resources.dir. - NodeManager Local Directory List: Hive stores JARs and MapJoin files in the distributed cache.
+To use MapJoin or encrypt JARs and other resource files, the yarn.nodemanager.local-dirs YARN configuration property must be configured to a set of encrypted local directories on all nodes.